rainbowsend/TIE-GCM-PDAF/README.md

 # Configuration

 TIEGCM settings are controlled by a [namelist file](https://www.hao.ucar.edu/modeling/tgcm/tiegcm2.0/userguide/html/namelist.html#example-namelist-input-files).
 The path to this file is the first argument to the executable.
-When using TIE-GCM-PDAF the executable has a second argument which is the path to another namelist file that controlles the assimilation setup.
+When using TIE-GCM-PDAF, the executable has a second argument, which is the path to another namelist file that controls the assimilation setup.
 The namelist parameters are explained in the following:

 ## Output

-In addition to the history files TIE-GCM-PDAF has its own writer, whcih is controlled by this group.
+In addition to the history files, TIE-GCM-PDAF has its own writer, which is controlled by this group.

 ### OUTPUT%RESULT_FILE_NAME_TAG
-  Name of the NetCDF file(s). ".nc" is added autmatically.
+  Name of the NetCDF file(s). ".nc" is added automatically.

   **Type**: string